quicwg/base-drafts/draft-ietf-quic-tls.md

 - Handshake Keys
 - Application Data (1-RTT) Keys

-Application Data may appear only in the Early Data and Application Data levels.
-Handshake and Alert messages may appear in any level.
+Application Data can only appear in the early data and Application Data levels.
+Handshake and alert messages may appear in any level.

 The 0-RTT handshake can be used if the client and server have previously communicated.
-In the 1-RTT handshake, the client is unable to send protected Application Data until it has received all of the Handshake messages sent by the server.
+In the 1-RTT handshake, the client is unable to send protected Application Data until it has received all of the handshake messages sent by the server.